A journey through the history of medieval castles

 As castle designs became more sophisticated and difficult to attack, medieval engineers had to think up creative ways to overcome the castle's strong defensive position.

-Here is a brief summary of clever strategies to capture a castle:
+Here is a brief summary of attacking strategies to capture a castle:

 Burn them out

 If the castle was made mostly of wood, then fire was a simple strategy.
-Attacks could just light a fire next to the wall or shoot flaming arrows into the castle.
+Attackers could just light a fire next to the wall or shoot flaming arrows into the castle.

 Once the fire took hold, it was a simple case of watching and waiting until the wall was compromised, and then charge in to fight.